FSGModding/FSG_Mod_Assistant/README.md

 ![preferences](screen_shots/012-prefs.png)

 Clicking the `...` button in the upper right corner of the main window will open user preferences.
 Most of these are straight forward (window sizes, maximization selection, and UI language override).

+#### Game Path

+This option lets you set the path to the game `.EXE` file if it was not found automatically, so that the `Launch FS22` button on the main screen works.

 #### gameSettings.xml